Thinking about transferring colleges mid-year?

 There are certainly good reasons for transferring after a single semester, but in many cases there are compelling reasons to wait it out for at least one more term to avoid transferring colleges mid-year.

-Transferring is a big decision with a lot of steps, and there are extra considerations in the middle of the academic year, so make sure you are fully informed before you set the process in motion.
+Transferring is a big decision with a lot of steps, and there are extra considerations in the middle of the academic year.
+You need to make sure you are fully informed before you set the process in motion.
 Compare the pros and the cons honestly and objectively to determine whether you should change now, change later, or stay put.

 At a minimum, you’ll need to learn both your current school’s policies for leaving and your intended school’s transfer process.
 Both can be complex.
 When you add the issues of limited time, transfer credit complications, and additional costs, careful planning is of utmost importance.